rutum/rutum.github.io/_posts/2019-06-27-data-for-ml.md

 So now.. step 2 - you add more examples - increasing your training dataset from 100 data points to 1000 data points - woohoo.

 What next?
 Train and test again.
-WHen you test go back and answer the same questions:
+When you test go back and answer the same questions:

 1. Which cases can your model efficiently capture?
 2. Which cases does your model miss out on?